notlober/transformer-pytorch/README.md

-Pytorch implementation of transformer model architecture defined in "Attention is all you need" paper
+Pytorch implementation of the original transformer model architecture defined in "Attention is all you need" paper